nobodyrandom/mhAutobot/README.md

 [MouseHunt Autobot REVAMP](https://greasyfork.org/en/scripts/6092-mousehunt-autobot-revamp) and [ENHANCED + REVAMP](https://greasyfork.org/en/scripts/6514-mousehunt-autobot-enhanced-revamp)
 =========

+######NOTE: NEW UI IS NOT SUPPORTED JUST YET, VERSION 1.5 IS BEING DEVELOPPED AND WILL BE THE FIRST VERSION TO SUPPORT THAT UI

 ~~[Original](http://userscripts-mirror.org/scripts/show/78731.html) version made and owned by [Ooi Keng Siang](http://ooiks.com/blog/mousehunt-autobot) \(He no longer develops this code\)~~

 ######Chrome version is now updated to 505a script - download it [here](https://github.com/nobodyrandom/mhAutobot/raw/master/chromeExtension.crx)